alf45tar/ESP-DMX-Configuration/README.md

 This section allows discovery and connection to ESP-DMX devices on your network.

 - **Target IP Address**
-  Enter the IP address of the device or a broadcast address (e.g., `10.255.255.255`) to search.
+  Enter the IP address of the device or use a broadcast address (e.g., `10.255.255.255`) to search.

+- **🔄 Refresh**
+  Scans the network for available ESP-DMX devices.
+  Once the scan completes, any detected devices are listed in the **device dropdown menu**, allowing quick selection without manually entering IP addresses.

+- **Device Dropdown List**
+  Displays all discovered devices after a refresh scan.
+Selecting a device from the list automatically fills the Target IP field.

 - **Discover Device**
-  Initiates a discovery request to locate available ESP-DMX units.
+  Connects to the **selected Target IP** and **downloads the current configuration** from the device.
+This allows you to view and modify existing network and protocol settings.

 - **Connection Status**
   Displays whether the utility is successfully connected to a device.

 Once connected, the device is ready to accept configuration uploads.

 ### Configuration Management

 - **Upload Configuration**
   Sends current settings (WiFi + DMX) to the connected device.

+> 🔁 **Note:** After uploading new settings, the **device must be restarted** for changes to take effect.

 ### Art-Net Specific Commands
 When using the **Art-Net protocol**, additional protocol-specific controls are available: